SpiritualMaddie/HFL25-2/v01/README.md

+# Simple Dart Calculator project

-A simple command-line application with an entrypoint in `bin/`, library code in `lib/`, and example unit tests in `test/`.
+*A simple command-line application with an entrypoint in `bin/`, library code in `lib/`, and example unit tests in `test/`.*

 ## How to run the program
 1. Open a terminal.